-When Jim Steinman passed away on April 19, he left behind one of the most unique catalogs in rock and pop music.
+When Jim Steinman passed away in 2021, he left behind one of the most unique catalogs in rock and pop music.
 Very few artists wrote in such an identifiable way, inasmuch that you could usually tell a song came from his pen no matter what artist performed it.
 While best-known for his musical partnership with Meat Loaf, Steinman’s ability to fuse gothic drama, tongue-in-cheek humor, and go-for-broke wordplay put him in high demand for big voices in search of a splashy single.

 Steinman’s catalog isn’t an easy one to corral, as he was known for repurposing material from earlier stages of his career for new projects; you’ll definitely have bouts of déjà vu while listening to the different albums and singles he penned.
 But we’re here to tell you about the ten best lyrical snippets.
 Some you likely know well, and some may have slipped through the cracks a bit.
 In any case, they’re an indication of his singular talent that will be sorely missed.